© Missing - We are looking for Denise

 Piera Maggio.

 It is a new idea of intelligence specifically aimed at cases of missing minors.
-It is an operational group made up of people skilled in different fields and professions, capable of creating and implementing initiatives for the search for missing minors.
+It is an operational group made up of people competent in different fields and professions, capable of creating and implementing initiatives for the search for missing minors.
 It is international as it works beyond the competences and limits of a single state.

 Is it composed of police forces from different countries?